Add XMP Metadata to PDFs

 document.Draw(@"Output.pdf");

-How to Add Paged-Text Schema to PDF in C#
+How to Add Paged-Text Schema to PDF

-The following steps and sample code illustrate adding a Paged-Text Schema to PDF document using DynamicPDF Core Suite.
+The following steps and C# sample code illustrate adding a Paged-Text Schema to PDF document using DynamicPDF Core Suite.

 Steps for Adding Paged-Text Schema to PDF Document

-5. Set the PagedTextSchema object's properties.
+- Set the PagedTextSchemaobject's properties.

 Sample Code - C#